NostraThomas99/RotationSolver/README.md

 ## Links

-If you have any questions about usage, please check the [Wiki](https://archidog1998.github.io/RotationSolver/#/).
+For how to **develop** rotations for Rotation Solver, see the [Wiki](https://archidog1998.github.io/RotationSolver/#/).

 The rotations definitions are [here](https://github.com/ArchiDog1998/FFXIVRotations)

+For questions and support about installation and usage, please ask on the Discord.

 [![Discord](https://discordapp.com/api/guilds/1064448004498653245/embed.png?style=banner2)](https://discord.gg/p54TZMPnC9)